croz-ltd/klokwrk-project/modules/lib/xlang/klokwrk-lib-xlang-groovy-base/README.md

-# klokwrk-lang-groovy
+# klokwrk-lib-xlang-groovy-base

-Module `klokwrk-lang-groovy` contains some general-purpose low-level utilities.
+Module `klokwrk-lib-xlang-groovy-base` contains some general-purpose low-level utilities.

 Those utilities classes include:
 - general-purpose constants that can be used from any module in the project.